Top 11 Tourist Spots To Visit In Northern Luzon In 2019 [Updated]

 Located in Ilocos Norte, this is a place that is relatively undiscovered and still one of the most naturally preserved Philippines destinations.
 I think this is because it’s too hard to get to!

-Saud Beach is the main attraction and is known as known as the “Boracay of the North”.
+Saud Beach is the main attraction and is known as the “Boracay of the North”.
 With beautiful powdery white sand and crystal clear blue waters, it is easy to see why.

 One of the other attractions in the area is the Bangui Windmills which is a windmill farm that is only about 20 kilometres from the Saud Beach area.
 Unless you’re prepared to put up with a 10-hour drive, Philippine Airlines (PAL), fly to Laoag once a day.
 This then leaves you with about 80 kilometres to travel to get to Pugudpud.